 This requirement must be fulfilled prior to students' arrival at PADA.

-Long hair is to be tied back and securely styled in a low bun for all classes, regardless of gender.
+Long hair is to be tied back and securely styled in a low bun for all classes as pictured, regardless of gender.
+Hair bobbles or grips permitted in only black, blonde or purple.

 Hair is required to remain clear of the eyes and face at all times.